 Consumer research was the foundation for Bassenian Lagoni’s adaptable homes.
 Dramatic outdoor spaces include a sunken living room.

-Photos courtesy of Chris Mayer Photography and Bassenian Lagoni Architects
+Photos courtesy Chris Mayer Photography and Bassenian Lagoni Architects

 Functionality & Finishes